JCrotzer/Coding_Dojo_Django/README.md

   >- Start Django app from scratch
   >- Reinforce the important concepts you want to master
   >- Get you to build things a lot faster as each iteration will help you optimize your workflow

+* ##### Time Display
+  > Create a Django project with a single app called time_display that renders a template displaying the current date and time.

+  >- Practice setting up a Django Project
+  >- Familiarity with passing data to a template
+  >- Practice connecting to static files